-Obama vs. Trump: Which Approach is Better on Nukes?
+Obama Vs. Trump: Whose Approach Is Better On Nukes?

 Going forward, in the specific case of Iran it is important to objectively examine historical evidence of its defense capabilities.

-The creation of nuclear power in Iran began during the reign of Shah Mohammed Reza Pahlavi, when in the mid-1950s the Atomic Center of Tehran University was founded.
+The creation of nuclear power in Iran began during the reign of Shah Mohammad Reza Pahlavi, when in the mid-1950s the Atomic Center of Tehran University was founded.
 Developments in the field of nuclear energy were carried out with the help of the United States, with which Iran signed an agreement on the peaceful uses of nuclear energy in 1957.
 In accordance with this agreement, Washington undertook and agreed to supply nuclear installations, equipment, and train specialists.

 In 1958, Iran became a member of the International Atomic Energy Agency (IAEA).
 In 1963, Iran signed a treaty on the prohibition of nuclear weapon tests in the atmosphere, in outer space and under water, and in 1970 joined a treaty on the nonproliferation of nuclear weapons (NPT).
 In 1974, Iran signed a safeguards agreement with the IAEA and proceeded to implement the nuclear industry development plan on the basis of cooperation with a number of Western countries.
 All these developments and works were stalled when a revolution took place in 1978.

+The new leadership of Iran did not show interest in the nuclear sphere until about the middle of the 1980s.
+In the second half of the 1980s, Iran established a nuclear research center in Isfahan on the basis of a small reactor from China.

-In the early 1990s, Iran resumed its nuclear program.
+In the early 1990s, Iran began to show activity in its nuclear program.
 After attempts to establish cooperation in the field of nuclear energy with a number of countries with experience in this field, Iran turned to China and Russia.
 In 1992, a protocol was signed on cooperation in the field of nuclear energy between Iran and China, and an agreement on the “use of nuclear energy for peaceful purposes” between Iran and Russia.

 Since 2003, Russia, the United States, China, France, Great Britain, and Germany have been negotiating with Iran on a “nuclear dossier” with the IAEA.
 “The Six” wanted to stop Iran from suspending uranium enrichment, which could pose a threat to the nuclear non-proliferation regime.